shiguHa/flow-gui/README.md

-# lean-react-vite README

-This is the README for your extension "lean-react-vite".
-After writing up a brief description, we recommend including the following sections.

 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.